helmutlutz/blog/docs/_posts/2023-01-06-developing-with-docker.markdown

     ```

-# Setup a Docker image on an EC2 instance
+# Setting up a Docker image on an EC2 instance
 - **Note**: I haven't tested a container environment for the actual training of the text generators.
 It was unclear to me if GPUs could be accessed from the container and root-installing the environment simply seemed more efficient.
 - This section requires that you completed the sections "Setup an EBS volume" and "Packaging a docker image"
 - On the EC2 instance, run the following commands (setting access token environment variables are optional - I used them to access the Twitter API):